zamanzamzz/PersonalMushaf/README.md

 # Personal Mushaf
 *Screenshots of working build are available below [here](#screenshots).*
 ## Purpose
-To streamline the process of memorizing the Qur'an by:
+To streamline the process of memorizing the Qur'an by providing tools that make memorizing more:
-* providing tools that make memorizing more engaging and more sustainable to do consistently than current conventional methods
+* engaging
-* making self-testing a viable option
+* more sustainable to do consistently than current conventional methods

 ### How will Personal Mushaf _______?